-Participation in athletics is reserved for eighth graders at North Point Middle School.
+Participation in athletics is reserved for eighth graders at Wentzville Middle School.
 All athletes, cheerleaders, and pommers must have on file with their coach or sponsor a current physical, parent permission card and a signed copy of the Athletic Code of Behavior.

 To be eligible for participation in athletics, cheerleading, pommers, a student must comply with all regulations established by the Missouri State High School Activities Association (MSHSAA).
 Further information on MSHSAA eligibility standards may be obtained from the Director of Student Activities or an Administrator.
+In addition to MSHSAA eligibility, students must meet behavior expectations in order to participate as well.